getsentry/sentry-docs/src/collections/_documentation/workflow/issue-owners.md

 `owners`

 : The owner, or list of owners, identified by either the email of the Sentry user or the name of the team, prefixed with `#`.
-Thus, the owner may be example@company.com or example1@company.com example2@company.com or `#backend-team@company.com`.
+Thus, the owner may be example@company.com or example1@company.com example2@company.com or `#backend-team`.
+A space separates each owner in the list of owners.

-: Users and teams *must* both have access to the project to become owners.
+: Teams *must* have access to the project to become owners.
 To grant a team access to a project, navigate to **Project Settings > Project Teams**, and click 'Add Team to [project]'.

 : To grant a user access to a project, the user must be a member of a team with access to the project.
 To add a user to a team, navigate to **Settings > Teams**, select a team, then click "Add Member".